North Shore Public Library, Shoreham, NY * August 6, 2022

 (The band was the Cumberland Valley Boys, borrowed from Red Foley for the recording session: fiddler Tommy Jackson, guitarist Zeke Turner, steel guitarist Jerry Byrd and bassist Louis Innis.
 They were a top band, much better than Williams’ Drifting Cowboys, but their sound was more pop than Williams liked; once he was established and had a say in who backed him on sessions, he went with a more straight-ahead country sound.)

-This song was sparked when Waylon Jennings, sitting in a motel room in Fort Worth, Texas, and skimming the local newspaper, noticed an advertisement for an upcoming concert by Tina Turner which referred to her as “a good hearted woman loving two-timing men.”
-This seemed to him to have the germ of a song idea in it, and that night, over a poker game in which Willie Nelson was also playing, the two men worked out the song.
-(Nelson’s then-wife, Connie Koepke, wrote it down, which was good—the next day, neither man remembered exactly what they’d written.)
+This song was sparked when Jennings, sitting in a motel room in Fort Worth, Texas, and skimming the local newspaper, noticed an advertisement for an upcoming concert by Tina Turner which referred to her as “a good-hearted woman loving two-timing men.”
+This seemed to him to have the germ of a song idea in it, and that night, over a poker game in which Willie Nelson also was playing, the two men worked out the song.
+(Nelson’s then-wife, Connie Koepke, wrote it down, which was good—the next day, neither man remembered what they’d written.
+Chances are that drugs and/or liquor were involved.)

 People are often surprised to learn that Willie Nelson didn’t write this song, and that in fact it had been recorded by a number of people a decade before he got to it.
 In part this is because the song seems to fit Nelson’s own story so well: He’s a four-times-married singer who has blamed the failure of his first three marriages on his not being there, owing to his passion for the life of a touring musician.
 (In his late 80s, Nelson is still on the road for most of the year.)